 - In a separate medium size bowl with a hand held mixer or the bowl of a stand mixer fitted with a paddle attachment, cream together the butter and brown sugar on medium speed.
 Scrape down the sides and bottom of the bowl with a spatula.
 Add the egg and vanilla and coconut extract (if using), and beat again on medium speed until everything is combined and there are no lumps.

 - With the mixer on low, slowly add the dry ingredients to the wet ingredients in 2 additions, mixing thoroughly after each addition.

 - Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), drop rounded balls onto baking sheet.
 Bake for 12-14 minutes until sides just begin to brown (mine took exactly 13 minutes).
-Remove from oven and allow to cool on the baking sheet for 1-2 minutes before transferring to a wire rack to cool completely before dipping in chocolate.
+Remove from oven and allow to cool on the baking sheet for 1-2 minutes before transferring to a wire rack to cool completely before dipping in chocolate1.